alphagov/govuk-rfcs/rfc-040-dependency-resolution.md

 ### What if a content item has lots of dependencies, won't the documents be huge?

 Potentially yes.
-We might only include select fields in the _resolved\_dependencies_ such as title, description, etc.

- property.
+We will have to be mindful of this when we specify which fields should be included in the content schemas.

 ### How would I annotate dependencies with additional metadata?